Now you installed VirtualBox on your Windows Desktop successfully.

 - Type: Type of VM whether Windows, Linux, etc

 Select the amount of memory (RAM) in megabytes for the virtual machine.
-This memory will not be available to Host operating system.
+This memory will not be available to the Host operating system when Virual Machine is running.

 Select Hard Disk.
 Select default Create a virtual disk now option and click create.